 Slightly over a year ago, in October of 2018, the Spanish far-left political party Podemos proposed measures that would completely legalise cannabis throughout the entirety of Spain.
 However, even if Podemos’ plan to completely legalise cannabis would end up succeeding, the changes wouldn’t be implemented immediately and it would still be a long way until Spain would actually be legalising marijuana.

-Still, many cannabis enthusiasts who are interested in tourism have started to regard Barcelona as the ‘new Amsterdam’, with more beautiful nature, better weather and cheaper prices to boot.
+Still, many cannabis enthusiasts who are interested in tourism have started to regard Barcelona as the ‘new Amsterdam’, with more beautiful nature, much better weather and cheaper prices to boot.
 And these cannabis tourists aren’t the only people in Spain with an interest in marijuana.
 Even though cannabis is still illegal in Spain, it was decriminalised for personal use on private property in 2014, meaning that you are allowed to cultivate and use marijuana on private property.

 Because of Spain’s proximity to North Africa and the inevitable cultural and economic exchanges that are tied to this proximity, some areas of Spain not only had earlier but also more knowledge of the medicinal and intoxicating effects of cannabis than other European regions.
 Even today, Spain has some of the world’s best research teams looking into cannabis.